pnp/PnP-PowerShell/Documentation/Get-PnPUser.md

 PS:> Get-PnPUser
 ```

-Returns all users from the User Information List of the current site collection
+Returns all users from the User Information List of the current site collection regardless if they currently have rights to access the current site

 ### ------------------EXAMPLE 2------------------
 ```powershell